Could too many protein supplements or steak dinners be a hidden cause of your fatigue?

 Carbohydrates cause fatigue!
 A lot of fatigue.

 The above article offers a deep dive into how blood sugar fluctuations bring about stress and fatigue in your body.
-I’ll offer a brief overview in this post, but if you want more detail, check out the article.
+I’ll offer a brief overview in this post, but if you want more detail, dig into the above post.
+And if you want to find out exactly which foods are contributing to your fatigue, be sure to check out my digital course!

 Cortisol – which you may know as your body’s stress hormone – also has an impact on blood sugar.
 If your brain senses that it is running low on fuel (glucose) your body perceives this as a stress.
 In response to the stress, your body will release cortisol.
 Cortisol helps to raise blood sugar levels.